mariamhanybt18-alt/Netflix_Content_Analytics/README.md

 ## 📌 Project Overview

-This project analyzes the Netflix Titles dataset using Python to uncover trends in content distribution, genres, ratings, countries, and content types through exploratory data analysis (EDA).
+This project analyzes the Netflix Titles dataset using Python to explore content trends, genre distribution, ratings, and regional patterns through Exploratory Data Analysis (EDA).
+The analysis provides valuable insights into Netflix's content library and supports data-driven content strategy.

 ---